Lightos1/Status-Monitor-Deux/README.md

 # Status Monitor Deux
-Monitor Your hardware in real time!
+Monitor Your hardware in real time!<br>
-This is an overlay homebrew dedicated to Nintendo Switch.
+This is an overlay homebrew dedicated to Nintendo Switch.<br>
 You need to have installed Tesla environment to use it.

 This README was written to convey only basics of tool.

-This is the next iteration of Status Monitor Overlay that changes structurally how it works.
+This is the next iteration of Status Monitor Overlay that changes structurally how it works.<br>
-Instead of hardcoding each mode now they are stored as script files with filetype `.smd`.
+Instead of hardcoding each mode now they are stored as script files with filetype `.smd`.<br>
 Any additional service can be added by creating `.smse` file.

 # Data shown in included SMD files